 Is my banking information safe?

 Absolutely.
-BlueRock Energy is an ESCO (energy services company) with over 19,000 customers in five states and works regularly in keeping customer information secure.The banking information is destroyed and does not reside on any computer network once entered into our secure payment system.
+BlueRock Energy is an Energy Services Company (ESCO) with over 21,000 customers across the Northeast and works regularly in keeping customer information secure.The banking information is destroyed and does not reside on any computer network once entered into our secure payment system.

 How much does it cost and how much will I save?